Kaukab Noorani Okarvi: Library

 He has said: "My first love was with books.
 At the age of six years I started collecting them.
 Up till now my personal library has a collection of over 50,000 books."
 These books are in Arabic, Persian, English and Urdu languages.
 They are of a wide variety of topics including Islam and all its teachings, Urdu literature, fiction, science, history and general knowledge.

 Some of his books are used as reference texts by students and scholars.

 Orator of the Nation

 He has been called "Khateeb-e-Millat" (Orator of the Nation) by majority of his admirers and followers.
 He wanted to become a researcher and a professor, but his father wanted him to become a religious and spiritual scholar like him.
 Therefore, initially part-time and then in 1984, after his father's death, Okarvi started giving formal orations and teaching.

-He started the Imaamat and Khitaabat of Jum’ah in the Jaame Masjid Gulzar-e-Habib, Gulistan-e-Okarvi (Soldier Bazaar) Karachi which still continues.
-Okarvi has been leading the Friday prayers and also explaining in detail the Holy Qur'an.
-Sometimes it takes him three to four months to conclude a certain topic of Qur'an owing to his widespread research-oriented knowledge.
-On every holy night, Muharram, Ramadan including Jum’atul Wadaa and Laielatul Qadr his passionate speeches are heard by many believers.
+He began serving as the Imam and Khatib for Friday prayers at the Jaame Masjid Gulzar-e-Habib in Karachi.
+This role continues to the present.
+He leads Friday prayers and provides commentary on the Qur'an.
+Discussion of specific topics may span several months.
+His speeches are delivered during Muharram, Ramadan, and on nights such as Jum’atul Wadaa and Laylat al-Qadr.